Miroj-chamling/CryptoWorld/README.md

 # CryptoWorld

-An crypto news app for all the tech enthusiast.
+An crypto news app for all the crypto enthusiast.

 ## Tools Used